AGProffesional/Application-Tracker-Public/README.md

 ## Testing
 (For advanced users that are interested)
-To run tests inside the container:
+To run tests inside the container, make sure it's in detatched mode (docker-compose up -d) and then run:
 ```bash
 docker-compose exec app pytest
 ```